Office of the Deputy Attorney General

 You should obtain all telephone numbers used by the individual and his family or close associates.

 d) Employment and Sources of Income

-You should inquire about the individual's current employment and
+You should inquire about the individual's current employment and source(s) of income.

-including whether he has any professional licenses or scientific expertise.
+You should inquire about the individual's educational background, including whether he has any professional licenses or scientific expertise.

 f) Foreign Travel

 You should ask the individual what foreign countries he has visited, the dates of those visits, and the reasons he went to those countries.
 You should inquire specifically whether he or anybody he knows has ever visited Afghanistan.

 The individual should be asked whether he or anybody else he knows has ever participated in an armed conflict.
 If he answers in the affirmative, you should probe for details of the role that he or the other person or persons played in that conflict.

 h) Reason for the Individual's Visit

 The individual should be asked about his reasons for visiting the United States.
 If the individual is here to attend school, you should learn what you can about his studies and future plans.
 If the individual is here as a tourist, you should inquire as to the cities, landmarks and other sites that he has visited or plans to visit.
 You should ask when the individual plans to leave the United States and where he plans to go.
 You should also ask the purpose of any trips the individual has made outside of the United States since his entry.